 What difference does the release of the iPhone 5 really make to the US economy?
 This column argues that idiosyncratic shocks to individual firms significantly contribute to aggregate fluctuations.
 Using empirical evidence from France, this column argues that shocks to the largest firms, combined with firm-to-firm linkages, can travel far beyond the sector and country of origin.

 Germany’s fiscal response to the crisis was timid compared with those of China and the US.
 This column uses business-cycle connectedness indices to show that Germany should follow in the footsteps of China and increase its domestic spending so that it will generate net positive connectedness to others.
 Germany was able to increase its exports thanks to the fact that countries like the US, China and Japan stimulated domestic spending significantly.

-Lucrezia Reichlin, Domenico Giannone, Jasper McMahon, Saverio Simonelli 02 May 2012
+Lucrezia Reichlin, Domenico Giannone, Jasper McMahon, Saverio Simonelli, Wednesday, May 2, 2012

 According to official statistics, the UK and Europe are heading for recession, while the US is recovering.
 This has led some to suggest that European economies are moving in the opposite direction to the US.
 This column, written by the co-founders of Now-Casting, presents new now-casting estimates that put Europe and the US even further apart.